-Department: Community Based Services (DCBS) Block Grant: Social Services Block Grant (SSBG) OBJECTIVES ACHIEVEMENTS 5.
-To provide community based residential care and treatment for 526 children with behavior problems to enable the individual to become self-supporting; to function better in the community; to avoid inappropriate institutionalization; and to refer to appropriate institutions when necessary.
-5. Residential treatment services were provided to 236 children.
-6. To improve service delivery by providing approximately 592 hours of training per month for staff of the Department for Community Based Services.
-6. Training was provided statewide to 2,018 employees who work in the areas of protection and permanency, for a total of 8,290 training hours, or an average of 691 hours per month.
+OBJECTIV ES ACHIEVEMENTS 5.
+To provide community base treatment for 236 children was to enable the individual to be to function better in the communication inappropriate institutionalize appropriate institutions when vith behavior problems ecome self-supporting; nmunity; to avoid ation; and to refer to 5.
+Residential treatment services were provided to 170 children.
+6. To improve service delivery approximately 592 hours of staff of the Department for Services. training per month for 6.
+Training was provided statewide to 1,169 employees who work in the areas of protection and permanency, for a total of 4,154 training hours, or an average of 692.33 hours per month.